-This post is designed for anyone thinking about creating an e-Course and under the impression they’ll be sipping pina coladas on a beach in Thailand within weeks, with a consistent income flowing into their bank accounts, because there’s a simple 12 step system you can follow that includes a strategy that made the business coach 120K in their first month of coaching…
+This post is designed for anyone thinking about creating an e-Course and under the impression they’ll be sipping pina coladas on a beach in Thailand within weeks, with a consistent income from their online courses which is flowing into their bank accounts, because there’s a simple 12 step system you can follow that includes a strategy that made the business coach 120K in their first month of coaching…

 It’s just not that straight forward,